 Our mission is to provide a vibrant, state of the art cinema, cultural center and community hub, featuring outstanding films, arts-related programming, educational offerings and a fun, welcoming space to relax and socialize.

-The newly renovated Bedford Playhouse will be an exciting resource for our community…a destination where Westchester and Connecticut residents gather for film, music, events – or just good food and drink.
+The newly renovated Bedford Playhouse is an exciting resource for our community…a destination where Westchester and Connecticut residents gather for film, music, events – or just good food and drink.

 Our three theaters are served by state of the art projection and sound equipment.
 Together with the Clive Davis Arts Center, named for our largest donor, legendary music producer Clive Davis, the Playhouse presents a rich variety of programming.
 This includes first-run movie releases, classics and family fare, independent and art house films as well as an author series, speaker events, music performances, art exhibits, educational offerings, and more.

 The new Playhouse also features a luxurious “Tasting Room” that will host wine tastings and unique events — as well as a spacious café with a full bar, offering light, delicious food for breakfast, lunch and dinner.
 It will be a place where people can meet for a drink or a meal – even without attending an event or movie.
 Additional cafe info can be found HERE.

 Finally, Bedford Playhouse theaters and event spaces are available to rent for classes, parties, meetings, corporate events and other programs.

 To sum it all up, there will be something for everyone at the new Bedford Playhouse!